ONLINE HELP

 • Some WLanguage functions are not available in the emulator.
 The documentation of the different functions indicates whether the function can be used in the emulator.
 The functions fail when they are not available.

-• iOS 14 Widget application: when testing from Xcode, a Widget mode is forced by default.
+• iOS 14 Widgets: When testing from Xcode, a widget mode is forced by default.
 If necessary, you change the configuration in Xcode (refer to the Xcode documentation).

-To test the current application on the device connected to the development computer:
+To test the current application on a device connected to the development computer:

 1. Expand Project Go icon in the quick access buttons.